-The examiner will play you a two bar groove that is repeated played on the crash, hi hat (open and closed), snare and bass drum with a metronome backing.
-You will hear the test twice.
-Each time the test is played it is preceded by a one bar count-in.
-There will be a short gap for you to practise.
-Next you will hear a vocal count-in and you will then play the groove back with the metronome backing.
+The examiner will play a two-bar rhythm played to a drum backing on the lowest-sounding E string.
+Candidates will hear the test twice and will then be asked to play the rhythm back.
+Candidates will then be asked to identify the rhythm from two examples shown to them by the examiner.
+The test is made up of quarter notes, eighth notes, quarter-note rests and eighth-note rests.
+Each time the test is played it is preceded by a one-bar count-in.
+There will be a short gap to practise.
+Next, candidates will hear a vocal count-in and will then play the rhythm to the drum backing, before identifying the rhythm from the examples shown.

-In this part of the exam you will be asked five questions.
-Four of these questions will be about general music knowledge and the fifth question will be asked about your instrument.
+In this part of the exam candidates will be asked five questions.
+Four of these questions will be about general music knowledge and the fifth question will be asked about their instrument.
+For this section of the exam candidates choose the piece about which the five questions will be asked.

-- Drum voices on the stave
+- The pitch name of notes

 - The meaning of the time signature marking

-- Quarter, dotted eighth note, eighth note, triplet eighth notes and 16th note values
+- Whole, half, quarter, eighth and 16th note values

 - Rest values

-- Repeat markings including first and second time bars
+- The construction of a major or minor chord